Questions and Answers about Stormwater

 About Fees and Rate Structure

-Why do we need a stormwater utility?
+Why does El Paso have a stormwater utility?

 What is involved in managing El Paso's stormwater drainage?